Dmarabito/Daniel-Marabito-s-Portfolio/sql/IT2351EnterpriseDatabaseSystems/FinalProject/README.md

 # The first step was creating a database
 # I then made a script to create all the tables, and fill them.
 This includes associative entites.
 It will also drop the tables if they exist.
 Figured that would be easier.
 # I then made a view that summarizes details about what spawns to farm for what items.
+# I then made a procedure to add spawns.
+It has some exception handling.